pug-ci/pug-worker/README.md

 ## Usage

-TODO: Write usage instructions here
+TODO: Write usage instructions

+## Docker

+You can use both docker and docker-compose with this project, in order to run tests, integration tests or a sample worker pool without setting up RabbitMQ in your local development environment.

 ## Development